2018 Community Foundation Performing Arts Series

 - July 21: The Notre Dame Shakespeare Festival’s Touring Company performs William Shakespeare’s "Merchant of Venice"

-- July 28: The IUSB Jazz Orchestra performs popular “big band” and swing jazz
+- July 28: The IUSB Jazz Ensemble performs popular “big band” and swing jazz

 - Aug.
 4: Southold Dance Theater presents an evening of ballet and contemporary dance, featuring two guest artists and some of the company’s top students